 We seldom think about fruits as providing a broad spectrum of nutrients.
 In addition, when this food group gets placed in the nutritional spotlight, it's usually berries that get first mention among the nutritional standouts.
 Yet judging from its nutrient profile, cantaloupe is a fruit that should get us thinking differently about fruit and nourishment.
 This member of the melon family receives 10 rankings in our food rating system—the same number as raspberries, 1 more than strawberries, and 6 more than blueberries.
 Cantaloupe scores an "excellent" for both vitamin C and vitamin A (in the form of carotenoids).
-It scores "very good" for potassium, and "good" for a host of B vitamins (B1, B3, B6, and folate) as well as vitamin K, magnesium, and fiber.
+It also scores "good" for a host of B vitamins (B1, B3, B6, and folate) as well as vitamin K, potassium, magnesium, copper, and fiber.
 When the edible seeds of the cantaloupe are eaten, this melon also provides a measurable about of omega-3 fat in the form of alpha-linolenic acid.

 Cantaloupe contains more beta-carotene than alpha-carotene.
 But because it contains both of these carotenoids, it also contains both of their derivatives, including lutein in the case of alpha-carotene and beta-cryptoxanthin and zeaxanthin in the case of beta-carotene.
 These carotenoid phytonutrients are joined by the flavonoid luteolin, antioxidant organic acids including ferulic and caffeic acid, and anti-inflammatory cucurbitacins, including cucurbitacin B and cucurbitacin E. The nutrient diversity of cantaloupe is perhaps its most overlooked health benefit!